TrongTan124/ghichep-OpenStack/ldap-openstack-ldap.md

 dc=vnptdata,dc=vn
 ldapversion: 3
 Make local root Database admin: No
-Does the LDAP database require login?
+Does the OpenLDAP database require login?
 No
 Local crypt to use when changing passwords: md5
 ```